- PhD, Sociology, York University

 - BA, Sociology, Simon Fraser University

-Ben Christensen is a charismatic educator who loves exploring how and why history, politics and the economy shape our lives.
-My classrooms are spaces in which you will analyze how society both limits your freedoms and provides opportunities, challenging students to think critically, analytically, and to become strong creative writers.
-Broadly speaking, my research investigates power and inequality in Canadian society.
-More specifically, my work examines Canadian pension policy and the welfare state, and social movements that both challenge and embrace economic globalization.
-I’m currently co-editing a special issue on nationalism and anti-free trade activism in Socialist Studies.
-I've also recently published on pension policy reform in Canada.
-My research can be found in publications such as the CCPA Monitor, Studies in Political Economy, the Canadian Journal of Political Science, and Socialist Studies.
+Ben Christensen joined Douglas College in 2016.
+If you take a sociological class with Ben, expect to examine the intersection between history, politics, and economics to understand how society structures our lives (including your own!).
+He challenges students to think critically about society and to become strong analytical writers.
+Ben’s research examines Canadian public policy and social movements that both challenge and embrace economic globalization.
+He is currently developing a public digital archive documenting anti-free trade activist history in Canada.
+He recently co-edited a special issue on nationalism and anti-free trade activism in Socialist Studies.
+He has also published on pension policy reform and Canadian political economy.
+Ben’s research can be found in publications such as the CCPA Monitor, Studies in Political Economy, the Canadian Journal of Political Science, and Socialist Studies.

 - SOCI 1125 – Introduction to Sociology